h3rald/litestore/src/admin/md/usage.md

 [litestore import -d:media -\-not-searchable](class:cmd)

-All documents are imported but the files starting which name starts with **underscore** and files inside a folder which name starts with **underscore** are excluded from full text serach.
+All documents are imported but the files whose name starts with **underscore** and files inside a folder which name starts with **underscore** are excluded from full text search.
 The idea is that these files have special meaning for the application:
 * they should be accessible via regular URLs (unlike **system** files)
 * but they content should not be searchable.